These Walls (Kendrick Lamar song)

-"These Walls" is a song by American rapper Kendrick Lamar.
-It was released on October 13, 2015, as the fifth and final single from his third album, To Pimp a Butterfly (2015).
-The track was written by Kendrick Lamar, Terrace Martin, Larrance Dopson, James Fauntleroy and Rose McKinney.
-It won Best Rap/Sung Performance at the 58th Annual Grammy Awards on 15 February 2016.
-Lamar has stated that this song is his favourite from the album.
+"These Walls" is a song by American rapper Kendrick Lamar featuring fellow American musicians Bilal, Anna Wise, and Thundercat.
+It was originally released on March 15, 2015 as a track from the former's third studio album To Pimp a Butterfly, before being released as its fifth and final single on October 13, 2015.
+The track was written alongside James Fauntleroy, Rose McKinney, and producers Terrace Martin and Larrance Dopson, with Sounwave being credited as an additional producer.
+It won Best Rap/Sung Performance at the 58th Annual Grammy Awards on February 15, 2016.

 Lyrical interpretation

 Rolling Stone stated the song "teases the dark underbelly of sudden fame and offers a peek at the rapper's life when he hit his lowest points", while Billboard editor Kris Ex wrote that Lamar is "pondering sex and existence in equal measure; it's a yoni metaphor about the power of peace, with sugar walls being escape and real walls being obstacles."

 Music video

 The song's music video premiered on October 28, 2015, on Lamar's Vevo account.
 It was directed by Colin Tilley and The Little Homies.
 Entitled "Behind the Walls: A Black Comedy", the clip opens in a jail cell with Corey Holcomb and then flashes back to a wild night at an apartment complex – from strippers, to drugs, altercations, and skits.
 Lamar first appears in his room grinding with a girl while her girlfriends catch it all on camera.
 He then crashes the stage at a talent show and performs "Hit the Quan" alongside Terry Crews.
 Meanwhile, Isaiah Rashad gets tied up and seduced in his bedroom, and SZA finds Lamar crashing through her apartment wall.
 By the end of the night, the cops come calling and Holcomb's character gets arrested.
 The video ends with "To be continued".
 For Rap-Up, "the Compton rapper shows his comedic side (and dance moves) in the cinematic clip."